Genre studies: History of genre theory

 We have, then, a natural instinct for representation and for tune and rhythm—and starting with these instincts men very gradually developed them until they produced poetry out of their improvisations.
 Poetry then split into two kinds according to the poet's nature.
 For the more serious poets represented the noble deeds of noble men, while those of a less exalted nature represented the actions of inferior men, at first writing satire just as the others wrote hymns and eulogies.
 This is all based on Plato's mimetic principle.
 Exalted people will, in imitation of exaltation, write about exalted people doing exalted things, and vice versa with the "lower" types (Farrell, 383).
 Genre was not a black-and-white issue even for Aristotle, who recognized that though the "Iliad" is an epic it can be considered a tragedy as well, both because of its tone as well as the nobility of its characters.
 However, most of the Greek critics were less acutely aware—if aware at all—of the inconsistencies in this system.
 For these critics, there was no room for ambiguity in their literary taxonomy because these categories were thought to have innate qualities that could not be disregarded.

 The Romans carried on the Greek tradition of literary criticism.
 The Roman critics were quite happy to continue on in the assumption that there were essential differences between the types of poetry and drama.
 There is much evidence in their works that Roman writers themselves saw through these ideas and understood genres and how they function on a more advanced level.
 However, it was the critics who left their mark on Roman literary criticism, and they were not innovators.

 Regarding rhetorical genres, although a general classification of various kinds of oratory predated Aristotle, earlier writers did not provide a conceptual basis for them.
 Aristotle in his treatise On Rhetoric describes three kinds of rhetoric, based on the kinds of audience; deliberative rhetoric concerning decisions about the future, judicial (or forensic) rhetoric concerning decisions about the past, and ceremonial or epideictic rhetoric concerning decisions about the present.
 Each genre has a characteristic goal, context, and arguments.
-This delineation of rhetorical genres persisted into the medieval and early modern educational traditions, being codified in the work of the Roman orator Cicero,the pedagogue Quintilian, in the influential Rhetorica ad Herrenium, and elsewhere.
+This delineation of rhetorical genres persisted into the medieval and early modern educational traditions, being codified in the work of the Roman orator Cicero, the pedagogue Quintilian, in the influential Rhetorica ad Herennium, and elsewhere.
 Thus genre became a static, essentialized, and formalized notion, entrenched in later appropriations of the classic tradition in both rhetoric and poetics.

 After the fall of Rome, when the scholastic system took over literary criticism and rhetoric, genre theory was still based on the essential nature of genres.
 This is most likely because of Christianity's affinity for Platonic concepts.
 This state of affairs persisted until the 18th century.